Search for a photon peak from keV-scale dark matter annihilation with NuSTAR: Constraints on $\langle \sigma v \rangle$ after 11 years of observations: Statistical Analysis and Upper Limits

 As it was stated earlier, as a result of the DM annihilation we expect to obtain monochromatic photons and, hence, the photon spectrum can be described by a delta function.
 However, the motion of DM particles in the Galaxy with characteristic velocities $v \sim 200 - 300$ km/s leads to the Doppler broadening of the line by the value of $\Delta E/E \sim v/c \sim 0.001$.
 Therefore, we will describe the signal from annihilation using a Gaussian with width $\sigma_{\text{Gauss}} = 0.001$.
 The DM particles may move slower near the Galaxy center, but it can be safely neglected in our analysis, since even the chosen value of broadening is much smaller than the energy resolution of NuSTAR.

 The further procedure of signal search is as follows.
 To fit the spectrum, we use the XSPEC model in the form of \texttt{powerlaw*cflux(highecut*powerlaw) + gauss}.
 In this case we assume the width of the Gaussian to be equal to $\sigma_\text{Gauss}$, the position of the Gaussian we consistently change from 3 to 20 keV, and the line intensity of the Gaussian remains the only free parameter that we fit.
 The minimization procedure yields the intensity of the emission line and the upper limit on the intensity.
 A one-side upper limit at 95\% confidence level (C.L.) with one degree of freedom implies $\Delta \chi^2 = 2.71$.
-Thus we bound the intensity \ref{intensity} and hence cross section $\langle \sigma v \rangle$, that we present in Fig. \ref{fig:final_constraints}.
+Thus, we obtain an upper limit on the line intensity.
+Using Eq. \ref{intensity}, this upper limit can be translated into a constraint on the annihilation cross section $\langle \sigma v \rangle$.
+The resulting bound on the cross section is shown in Fig. \ref{fig:final_constraints}.

 To obtain constraints on $\langle \sigma v \rangle$, we use the observed X-ray spectrum.
 Because real data always contain random fluctuations, the shape of the exclusion curve reflects one particular statistical realization.
 For this reason, it is useful to distinguish between the observed limits, obtained directly from the data, and the expected limits, which show the average sensitivity of the data set.
 To estimate the expected sensitivity, we performed simulations based on the best-fit spectral model.
 Using the \texttt{fakeit} tool in XSPEC, we produced $10^3$ artificial spectra and analyzed each of them with the same line-search procedure as applied to the real data.
 This gave us a distribution of upper limits for each trial line energy.
 From these ensembles we determined the median expected limit showed as black solid line and the 68\% and 95\% confidence intervals, which are shown as the green and yellow bands in Fig.\ref{fig:constraints}.
 When comparing the real constraints to these expectations, one finds noticeable deviations in certain mass ranges (e.g. $m_\text{DM} \sim 4-5$ keV and $12-13$ keV).
 These regions correspond to downward statistical fluctuations in the observed spectrum relative to the smooth background model.
 Because such dips reduce the available space for an additional line component, the corresponding upper limits appear artificially more stringent.
 We attribute this effect to moderate systematics in the measured data that are not captured in the simulations.